 On the day of an absence, a parent should notify the office by phone (630-9210) before 8:30 am.
 If the office does not receive notification, an automated phone call will be sent by the school after 10:30 am to notify the parent(s)/guardian(s) of the absence.
-Please note, there are no excused or unexcused absences.
+If a parent does not call to verify an absence within 24 hours, the student is considered truant, and discipline consequences will be assigned.